Our Seventh Grade Curriculum

 American History from the Age of Discovery to the American Revolution.

 Life Science: cell structure, function, division, five kingdoms, virus, protists,

 fungi, scientific method, genetics.

 Using a variety of mediums to create a pleasing result; art history and

-others and the world in which they live.
-Our students gain a better understanding of their
+Developing knowledge and skill in history, geography, culture, economics, civics, and government.
+We also focus on people and their interaction with others and the world in which they live.
+Our students gain a better understanding of their country and its regions.

 While discussing Carden Standards of Living, the student is helped to develop the ability to function without self-consciousness in the presence of classmates and adults.
 Accept responsibility for learning, make individual contributions to group discussions and bring from home resource information when pertinent to discussions.
 Praise the work of others, accept constructive correction, have a calm demeanor, and have a sense of security in the learning experience.
 Display kindness and respect to others, always.

-Books for the pupils –
+Books for the Pupils

 Timeless Voices, Timeless Themes